martis42/depend_on_what_you_use/README.md

 This project uses [semantic versioning](https://semver.org/spec/v2.0.0.html).

+The following things specifically are not considered breaking changes:

-The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
+- The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
-Their content and layout can change at any time.
+- Raising the minimum required version for a dependency or Bazel.

 # Contributing